-- 1. Integrate knowledge and apply analytical techniques from various disciplines, including finance, accounting, management, marketing, and economics.
-The goal is to make a good decision on a concrete corporate strategy issue (e.g., should we pursue organic or in organic growth, should we acquire or ally with this firm, or should we keep or divest this business).
+- Integrate knowledge and apply analytical techniques from various disciplines, including finance, accounting, management, marketing, and economics.
+The goal is to make a good decision on a concrete international management issue.
 The decision should be rigorous and clear.
-Students need to be able to offer a well-reasoned justification for their decisions. - 2.
-Build communication skills throughout course assignments, class interactions, teamwork, and presentations.
+Students need to be able to offer a well-reasoned justification for their decisions. - Build communication skills throughout course assignments, class interactions, teamwork, and presentations.
 Be effective and efficient in how you communicate complex problems and solutions.
 This also includes building listening and reading skills to develop an understanding of the materials and thoughts that are presented. - 3.
-Simulate, as much as possible, behavior consistent with business settings while learning frameworks and tools useful for management and consulting.
+Simulate, as much as possible, behavior consistent with business settings while learning frameworks and tools useful for management and consulting. - 4.